fkarg/fkarg.github.io/_posts/2020-03-24-facing-reality.md

 experiencing your assumptions getting shattered might leave you more deluded in the short term, but you need to update your beliefs at some point if you want to _succeed_.
-So I would argue a hobby in a competitive situation (you competing with people way above your leage) leaves you sufficiently humble.
+So I would argue a hobby in a competitive situation (you competing with people way above your league) leaves you sufficiently humble.
 I did chess for some time.
 Repeatedly losing because of really small things you did not see is initially frustrating.
 But it keeps you grounded, and humble.